andyh/andyh.github.com/projects/index.markdown

 title: Projects
 redirect_from: /projects.html
 ---
-Probably best to check back soon, in the meantime have a look on [github](http://github.com/andyh)
+I'm currently taking a break from many active coding projects, whilst I concentrate on other activities.
+You can find code that I've released on [GitHub](http://github.com/andyh)

 # Projects

+My ongoing side project is [Jotpack](http://jotpack.com)

-Listed below are my current and past projects that I have worked on and released for public consumption.
+Listed below are my past projects that I have worked on and released for public consumption.

 **TextMate TYPO3 Bundle** (now available in the Macromates subversion repository)